Skyborn Renewables

 Skyborn Renewables is a global offshore wind power developer, operator and owner.
 Headquartered in Hamburg, Germany, the company has over 20 years of experience in the offshore wind industry and is a portfolio company of Global Infrastructure Partners.

 Skyborn operates with a global pipeline of over 20 GW in various stages of development across Europe, the Asia-Pacific region (APAC) and the Americas.
-Its recent achievements include the inauguration of Yunlin project in Taiwan (March 2025), one of the country's largest offshore wind farms, and the development of Gennaker, its new blueprint project, which is expected to be the largest offshore wind farm in the German Baltic Sea.
+Its recent achievements include the inauguration of the Yunlin project in Taiwan (March 2025), one of the country's largest offshore wind farms, and the development of Gennaker, its new blueprint project, which is expected to be the largest offshore wind farm in the German Baltic Sea.
 Offshore construction works are planned to commence in 2027.

 Key Projects

 Skyborn has been involved in numerous offshore wind projects across its operational countries.
 Notable projects include: